hiidhruv/circle/README.md

-# Circle Bot
+# gpt 5 Bot

-A modern Discord bot powered by the Shapes Inc API, with basic moderation, AI chat(image gen too), and a clean shape interchanging system
+A modern Discord bot powered by the Shapes Inc API, with basic moderation and AI chat.
+The model is hardlocked to `shapesinc/openaigpt5`.

 ---